cbintz/maternal_mortality_narrative/README.md

 -  To launch, either:
     1) Visit http://www.cs.middlebury.edu/~cbintz/infovis/final_project/hw9.html
-    2) Download all files in repository into a directory and CD into the directory.
-In the terminal, run python -m http.server to run a local server.
+    2) Download all files in repository into a directory.
+Then, open a terminal, CD into the directory, and run python -m http.server to run a local server.
 Next, open Chrome and enter “http://localhost:8000/hw9.html” into the address bar.

     Files in repository:
     -  apercu-light.ttf: font file for page